Caizc/cai-knowledge-base/hacking/Useful Stuff in Unity Scripting.md

     //This field does not get serialized because it is private. private int age = 40;

-    //This field gets serialized even though it is private
-    //because it has the SerializeField attribute applied.
+    //This field gets serialized even though it is private because it has the SerializeField attribute applied.
     [SerializeField]
     private bool hasHealthPotion = true;

-    void Update()
-    {
-    }
 }
 ```